-As Brooks Fellow in partnership with Tate, Fernanda will work with Tate’s Collection Management team to identify and select a group of Latin American artworks from their collection to be studied, discussed and presented as case studies to small audiences of museum professionals.
+As Brooks Fellow in partnership with Tate, Fernanda will work with Tate’s Collection Management team to identify and select a group of Latin American artworks from Tate to be studied, discussed and presented as case studies to small audiences of museum professionals.
 These case studies will consider models for acquiring, lending, preserving, and managing collection works.

 Residency part of